NetMediate Benchmark Results

 Trimming without NativeAOT

 Publishing with --self-contained -p:PublishTrimmed=true reduces binary size but does not change dispatch throughput.
-The caches and closed-type registration model are trimmer-safe by design.
+The source-generated registration model is trimmer-safe by design.

 Implementation model